rajgoel/course-business-analytics-fundamentals/09-lecture/slides.md

 $$0 \leq x_{i,j} \leq u_{i,j} \textrm{ for all } (i,j)\in A$$

+> [!CAUTION]
-This problem is not a standard minimum cost network flow problem. <!-- .element class="fragment" -->
+> This problem is not a standard minimum cost network flow problem.

 ---